This is how a heat loss survey works (MCS compliant)

 - Undersizing: A heating system that is too small can adequately heat your home.
 This leads to inadequate living comfort and increased wear, as the heating system is constantly running at its limit.

-The heat load calculation in accordance with DIN EN 12831 is a central method for determining the required heat output for buildings.
+The MCS compliant heat loss survey is a central method for determining the required heat output for buildings.
 Structural, climatic and user-related factors are taken into account.
-This standardized process creates the basis for precise heating planning and energy-efficient heat supply.
+This standardised process creates the basis for precise heating planning and energy-efficient heat supply.

 Construction factors